-COURSE SELECTION & REGISTRATION
+COURSE SELECTION AND REGISTRATION

 Beginning in January, counselors and teachers assist students in the selection of courses for the following year.
 Parents are encouraged to contact their student's counselor to assist in this process.
-A list of courses selected by the student is made available for review and approval in early spring.
 Changes in courses selected may be made up to the date indicated on this list.
 Courses will only run if minimum enrollment guidelines are met.
 Subject level placement of incoming freshmen is based on the results of test scores and the recommendations of junior high school teachers.
 Placement of students already enrolled in high school is based upon previous performance and the recommendations of their teachers.
 Students are encouraged to select courses to meet their career goals.